-Today’s examples would be vastly different, and I continue to believe that not everyone is geared for a life in shirtsleeves and glass-panelled offices.
+Today’s examples would be vastly different, and I continue to believe that not everyone is geared for life in shirtsleeves and glass-paneled offices.
 In fact, much of our advanced manufacturing involves research and design which result in better products used to improve everyday life.

 To do that well requires close collaboration between our education institutions and industry, such that we continue to produce industry-ready professionals for the manufacturing sector (I wrote of the good work being done by Singapore University of Technology and Design).